JudeOsborn/ridiculous_gae/README.md

 This is part of a series of ridiculously simple, executable code examples.

-Sometimes we need to cut through the documentation jungle and get to making stuff.
+Sometimes we need to cut through the documentation jungle and start making stuff.

 ## Credits